Denis O'Hare: Career

 In 2010, O'Hare joined the cast of HBO's True Blood in its third season as Russell Edgington, the vampire king of Mississippi who is 2,800 years old.
 In 2011, he appeared in the film The Eagle as a Roman officer named Lutorius.
-Recently he has appeared in a recurring role as Judge Charles Abernathy on the television drama series The Good Wife.
+He has appeared in a recurring role as Judge Charles Abernathy on the television drama series The Good Wife and The Good Fight.
 O'Hare also co-starred as Larry Harvey in FX's first season of American Horror Story, Murder House.

 In 2012, O'Hare starred alongside Amy Adams and Donna Murphy as the Baker in Stephen Sondheim's Into the Woods at The Public Theater.
 The production played at the Delacorte Theatre in Central Park, NYC, from July 23 to September 1, 2012.
 In 2013, O'Hare returned to American Horror Story for its third season, American Horror Story: Coven, where he portrayed Spalding, the house butler.
 O'Hare portrayed con artist, Stanley on the fourth season of the series, American Horror Story: Freak Show.
-In 2015, O'Hare played a hotel worker, Liz Taylor on the fifth season of the series, American Horror Story: Hotel, and in 2016 he was Dr. Elias Cunningham on the sixth season, American Horror Story: Roanoke.
+In 2015, O'Hare played a hotel worker, Liz Taylor on the fifth season of the series, American Horror Story: Hotel, and in 2016, he was Dr. Elias Cunningham on the sixth season, American Horror Story: Roanoke.
 Most recently, O'Hare portrayed the Provincetown resident Holden Vaughn on the tenth season, American Horror Story: Double Feature.

+In 2023–2024, he played Man in Stephen Sondheim's final musical, Here We Are.